itaydre/personal-website/_posts/2021-03-17-on-niched-products.md

 The tremendous acceleration of technology over the past decade have shaped the product design discipline, and not only by creating new role titles.
 This once small community has rapidly turned into an integral part of the entire tech scene.
 The awareness for the importance of design has increased, the demand for designers is ever-growing, and generally, design has become popular among other more traditional fields.

 However, once a culture becomes mature enough, it starts to develop its own bad habits.
-As Andy Allen wrote:

 > "The world of apps – once an exciting canvas for creative exploration – has become repetitive, predictable and… boring."\
 > [No more boring apps](https://vanschneider.com/blog/no-more-boring-apps/)

-Although [similar voices](https://www.intercom.com/blog/the-dribbblisation-of-design/) have started to appear a few years ago, the truth is that not much have changed since then.
+Although [similar voices](https://www.intercom.com/blog/the-dribbblisation-of-design/) have started to appear a few years ago, the truth is that not much has changed since then.

-Designers are still chasing after the [same trends](https://twitter.com/ow/status/1280251460232581123?s=20) and even portfolios became [predictable](https://twitter.com/tsantsai/status/1430945840785461249?s=20).
+Designers are still chasing after the [same trends](https://twitter.com/ow/status/1280251460232581123?s=20) and even portfolios became [too predictable](https://twitter.com/tsantsai/status/1430945840785461249?s=20).

-I guess that this nature of standardization is inevitable not only in our field, but it led me to believe that something must change.
+I guess that this nature of standardization is inevitable not only in our field, but it led me to believe that something have to change.
 As a start, I think that avoiding the same patterns that have led us to this point is essential.

 As written by [Pavel Kedich](https://2019.kedzich.com/) :